babar2000/youtube-transcript-fetcher/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions or suggestions, feel free to open an issue or contact the repository owner at https://www.youtube.com/@NeilVideos.